jgarcia102/jgarcia102.github.io/_posts/2018-07-14-Tableau_Changeup_Data.md

 changeup.
 Pitch value for a pitcher's change up will look at all of the changeups a pitcher threw in a season and look at how well a batter performed against them based on the run expectancy of the count the changeup was thrown in.
-For more information on pitch value, go to [link](https://www.fangraphs.com/library/pitching/linear-weights/).
+For more information on pitch value, fangraphs has an [in-depth explanation](https://www.fangraphs.com/library/pitching/linear-weights/).

 Before I made any visualizations in Tableau, I had to pre-process and filter the data.
 Many pitchers threw more than one type of fastball and some pitchers didn't